libreswitch/ops/tests/ntp/ntp_test.md

 - Check the NTP status and verify if the clock is synchronized with the NTP server.

-- Confirm that the local server can reach its configured the public server.
+- Confirm that the local server can reach its configured public server.
 If the public server cannot be reached, the NTP client cannot be configured with the local NTP server.

 - The nonauthenticating server has been added as the preferred server.
 Confirm that the IP address of the preferred server is synchronized with the client.